jaxxstorm/leebriggs.co.uk/_posts/2024-02-26-cheap-kubernetes-loadbalancers.md

     app: nginx
 ```

-Wait a few minutes for the magic to happen, then check the service:
+Wait a few minutes for the operator reconciliation to happen, then check the service:

 ```
 NAME         TYPE           CLUSTER-IP      EXTERNAL-IP                                    PORT(S)        AGE